firstdraft/guides/setting-up-your-cloud9-workspace.md

 ![](/assets/cloud9-clone-workspace.png)

-Choose any name for the workspace; most students choose `[YOUR USERNAME]-workspace`.
+Choose any name for the workspace; most students choose something like `rails-workspace`.
 In this example screenshot, I chose `demolearner1-workspace`:

 ![](/assets/cloud9-name-workspace.png)